talyan3/3902_Mario_Game/README.md

 The UML diagram above is a visual representation of one of our Command Managers: CollisionManager.
 It shows how CollisionManager interacts with the other aspects of the game.
 Collision is such a vital part of our game because Mario has to interact with almost every element, so seeing how it affects the different parts of the game is very helpful.

 ## Overall Reflection
+Creating a video game level was something most of us haven’t done before.
+It was a very new experience working with such a large project and learning how important organization and a smart use of version control is for our team.
+Throughout the semester, we started communicating more effectively and learning how to use GitHub to our advantage.
+The design decisions we made: State Machine, Factory, our use of Managers, ect.
+By being able to learn and implement patterns that helped us create the code logically, we gained skills that will help us in future projects.
+The game was filled with details, and as we went through the semester, we learned how to effectively manage all those details in a big project.